 Homogeneous equation

-An equation where every term has the same base units.
-The units on the left-hand side must equal the units on the right-hand side.
+An equation in which every term has the same base units.
+The base units on the left-hand side equal the base units on the right-hand side, and every term inside a sum has matching base units too.
+A physics equation that is not homogeneous cannot be correct.

-• Only quantities with the same units can be added or subtracted.
+• Only quantities with the same base units can be added or subtracted.
+You cannot add a length to a time.

 Examiner Tips and Tricks

-• In a 'show that this equation is homogeneous' question, you MUST write the base units of every term separately, then show they match.
+• In a "show that this equation is homogeneous" question, write the base units of every term separately, then state that they match.

 Physical Quantities & Units Overview